Jerry Lawler: Smoky Mountain and various feuds (1994–1996)

 In late 1994 and early 1995, Lawler wrestled briefly in Smoky Mountain Wrestling (SMW) while still continuing to commentate sporadically for the WWF.
 During his absences, Shawn Michaels filled in for him as color commentator on Monday Night Raw.
 He defeated Tony Anthony for the promotion's top title in January 1995.
-Lawler was the last SMW Heavyweight Champions defeating Brad Armstrong on Boxing Day 1995.
+Lawler was the last SMW Heavyweight Champion defeating Brad Armstrong on Boxing Day 1995.
 The promotion closed its doors on December 30.

 By 1996, Lawler wrestled occasionally on WWF Superstars where he would take on jobbers while holding a microphone in the ring to, essentially, "do the commentary on (his) very own matches" while occasionally serving as the official cornerman for Isaac Yankem D.D.S.
 After a brief feud with The Ultimate Warrior, Lawler began feuding with Jake Roberts after making fun of Roberts' real life drug and alcohol problems.
 The two met in a match at SummerSlam 1996, which Lawler won.
 After the match, Lawler poured Jim Beam whiskey down Roberts' throat.

 Afterwards, he feuded with Mark Henry, which the two meet at In Your House 10: Mind Games which Henry won.

 Part-time wrestling and commentator (1997–1998)

 In early 1997, Lawler was involved in a working relationship between the WWF and Extreme Championship Wrestling (ECW).
 In June, Lawler entered the King of the Ring tournament for the first time and advanced to the semi-final round where he was defeated by Mankind.
 By the fall, the WWF introduced a new "light-heavyweight division" to compete with World Championship Wrestling (WCW)'s cruiserweight division.
-Lawler's son, Brian Christopher, was one of the major superstars in the division, although the WWF played up an angle where both Lawler and Christopher would deny their family relationship, even though the two would aide each other in matches and so on.
+Lawler's son, Brian Christopher, was one of the major superstars in the division, although the WWF played up an angle where both Lawler and Christopher would deny their family relationship, even though the two would aid each other in matches and so on.
 USWA folded in November of that year.

 By 1998, Lawler rarely wrestled in the WWF and focused on commentary.
 Despite their feud in the USWA in 1993, by 1998, Vince McMahon had turned heel in the WWF for the first time and left the announce position, to which Lawler began praising McMahon's name on commentary as part of his own heel persona, much to the chagrin of Jim Ross.
 It was McMahon's departure from the commentary team which led to the strong on-screen chemistry between Lawler and Ross in subsequent years.
 This played a key role in a change of Lawler's character; although he still supported the heels, he showed a sense of right and wrong, and would condemn actions of heels when they went too far.